A cross-site request forgery (CSRF) vulnerability in Jenkins Multijob Plugin 669

 Exploitation Status

-Analyst Notes: As of June 25, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, due to the nature of the flaw, the potential for exploitation is high.
+Analyst Notes: As of August 6, 2026, there is no public information indicating active exploitation or a public proof-of-concept for this vulnerability.

 Analyst Recommendation